nhsconnect/gpconnect/pages/development/development_fhir_operation_guidance.md

 tags: [fhir,development]
 sidebar: overview_sidebar
 permalink: development_fhir_operation_guidance.html
-summary: "Details of which operations a FHIR server should expose to be a fully compliant GP Connect solution"
+summary: "Details of which operations a FHIR&reg; server should expose to be a fully compliant GP Connect solution"
 ---

-## Stage 1 and 2 FHIR operations ##
+## Stage 1 and 2 FHIR&reg; operations ##

 *Aim(s)*